Please note that this information will be reviewed every 3 years after publication.

 - heartburn that doesn’t go away with antacids

-- rapidly increasing swelling of the face, hands or feet
+- rapidly increasing swelling of your face, hands or feet

 - feeling very unwell.

-In severe pre-eclampsia, other organs, such as the liver or kidneys, can sometimes become affected and there can be problems with blood clotting.
+If you have severe pre-eclampsia, organs, such as your liver, kidneys or brain, can sometimes be affected and you may develop problems with blood clotting.

-Pre-eclampsia can occur in any pregnancy but you are at higher risk if:
+Pre-eclampsia can happen in any pregnancy but you are at higher risk if:

 - your blood pressure was high before you became pregnant

 - your blood pressure was high in a previous pregnancy